Classes taught at The Crucible

 Foundry I: Ceramic Shell Process

 Ceramic shell is a mold material used in the lost wax casting method.
 Learn basic wax-working techniques and explore basic metal finishing in this fascinating course.
 You will create a wax sculpture and build ceramic shell molds, transforming your original wax piece into bronze or aluminum.
-NOTE: Additional fees required for wax, shell, and bronze.
+NOTE: Outside class time is required, as well as additional fees for wax, shell, and bronze.

 Foundry II: Ceramic Shell Process

 This class is for people with metal casting experience who have completed waxes to cast.
 We can also accommodate 3-D printed PLA (best unpigmented).
-Participants will prepare their patterns, gate them, build the ceramic shell mold, cast in either bronze or aluminum, destroy the mold, and remove the gates.
-NOTE: Additional fees required for metal, wax, and ceramic shell.
+Students will prepare their patterns, gate them, build the ceramic shell mold, cast in either bronze or aluminum, destroy the mold, and remove the gates.
+NOTE: Outside class time is required, as well as additional fees for wax, shell, and metal.
 PREREQUISITE: Foundry Fundamentals or Foundry I: Ceramic Shell Process

 In this course, you will complete a finished iron sculpture.
-You’ll explore mold construction and preparation while building your own sand mold with resin-bonded sand.
+You will explore mold construction and preparation while building your own sand mold with resin-bonded sand.
 Learn the steps required to prepare the cupola for an iron pour.
-In the final event, students prepare iron and coke charges, operate the cupola, and pour molten iron into their mold.
+At the spectacular iron pour event, students prepare iron and coke charges, operate the cupola, and pour molten iron into their new mold.

 Turn your creations into cast metal!
 Working with resin-bonded sand, you’ll learn the basics as you build your own mold.
 As part of a casting team, you’ll have the exhilarating experience of pouring molten bronze or aluminum.
 After the casting cools, you’ll open the mold and finish your piece.
 Bring a found object or a sculpture that’s smaller than a breadbox to make an impression into the sand.
 The sculpture can be made of wax, clay, foam, or wood.